100 Homes News

 The Factory Cooperage, Royal William Yard, Plymouth PL1 3RP

 This exhibition showcased stories from the 100 Homes archive of growing social history that has been collected over the past two years.
 The exhibition featured a film, created by MA student Verity Treloar and some unseen pictures of Stonehouse from the Fisher Collection.
 This was a unique opportunity to discover the memories and insights of local residents alongside unpublished images of Stonehouse.
 Supported by Stonehouse Timebank, Ocean Studios, Heritage Lottery Fund and Fotonow CIC.
-There will was a free history walk of Royal William Yard that took place 16th May with Richard Fisher followed by talks and Private View.
+There was a free history walk of Royal William Yard that took place 16th May with Richard Fisher followed by talks and Private View.
 Over 2000 people came along to the show.

 Plymouth History Festival 2019